 You may have also heard of a home equity line of credit, or HELOC.

 For a HELOC, you pay back only the money you have withdrawn, and only that amount is subject to interest.
 The interest rate on advances can be variable, meaning it rises and falls over the repayment term, or fixed, meaning it stays the same.
-Our HELOC Plus offers both variable- and fixed-rate advance options.
+PSECU offers two HELOC options: HELOC Plus, which offers variable- and fixed-rate advances, and HELOC Flex, which offers variable-rate advances.
+With our HELOC Flex, you can enjoy interest-only payments for 10 years during the draw period or make principal and interest payments at any point during the draw period with no pre-payment penalty.

 One thing these loans have in common is that the interest you pay may be tax deductible; for more information, check with a qualified tax professional.